Sanjeetsahu29/Movie-GPT/README.md

 - Deploying our app to production
 - Added the redux store to efficiently manage the global state of the users
 - Add user image once he signin/signup
+- Bug Fix(First): Sign up user displayName and profile picture update
+- Bug Fix(Second): If the user is not logged in Redirect to '/browse' to Login Page and vice-versa

 # Features
 - Login/Sign Up
     -Sign in/Sign up form